Ishan-001/Ishan-001/README.md

 </p>

 ### Summary👋
-- 🔭 I’m currently learning data science.
+- 🔭 I’m currently working in data science.
 I plan on working with Blockchains.
 - 👨 Skilled in Android Development.
 I Have also worked with Unity.
 - 👯 Eveready to transform brilliant ideas into android apps.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/ishan-khandelwal-apk/)